RSSSDK/DS/README.md

 Data preparation

 In this phase I will build the final dataset that fed my model by:

-      - Filling missing data
+-Filling missing data
-      - Perform one hot-encoding for codec data
+-Perform one hot-encoding for codec data
-      - Finally, balance and normalize all data.
+-Finally, balance and normalize all data.